Southern Yakutia (Sakha)

 great ability to help people reason in a positive manner is an asset we need.

-Yes, Comrade Boris; you epitomize the worthiness of the Soviet Union.”
+Yes, Comrade Boris, you epitomize the worthiness of the Soviet Union.”

 “We shall see again,” Boris promised.